Published on 28 May, 2017.

 - Wear good hiking shoes.
 There will be some slippery stretches (the hike is best done on a day when it didn’t rain the previous day).

 - There are washrooms at the entrance of the protected area, as well as a small convenience store selling bottled water, soft drinks, snacks.

-- You can combine the hike to El Yunque’s top with a splash at the pristine pool by the Duaba waterfalls (Las Cascadas, fee: 8 CUC, to be paid at the entrance of the protected area).
+- You can combine the hike to El Yunque’s top with a splash at the pristine pool by the Duaba waterfalls (this extra trail’s fee is 600 CUP, to be paid at the entrance to the protected area).
 You can do them both on one day or each one on a different day.

 We are thankful to Jorge Díaz Romero, a long-standing conservation specialist with Cuba’s Empresa Flora y Fauna, and Noel Coutin Lobaina, a great Baracoan flora connoisseur for having enriched a number of our multiple hikes to El Yunque’s summit.

 This blog entry draws some data and information from the following books or publications: